mdoering/dwca-examples/README.md

 Darwin Core Archive Examples
 =============

-This document tries to cover current or intendend uses of Darwin Core Archives that contain some sort of primary biodiversity data, i.e. primary species occurrence records.
-It tries not to explain the Darwin Core Archives format as such or Darwin Core in general and assumes the reader knows about the technical details.
-For details please refer to the following sources:
+This document addresses current or intended uses of Darwin Core (DwC) Archives that contain some sort of primary biodiversity data, i.e. primary species occurrence records.
+The intent is not to explain the Darwin Core Archives format as such, or Darwin Core in general, and assumes the reader knows about the technical details.
+For further information, please use the following sources:

  * Darwin Core Terms: http://rs.tdwg.org/dwc/terms/index.htm
  * GBIF how to guide: http://www.gbif.org/resources/2552